 Lori is currently enrolled as a PhD Student at the University of Victoria and works as an Assistant Professor at Laurentian University in Ontario.
 Her research interests are related to the implementation of a palliative approach to care in the acute care sector, end of life decision-making, and organizational factors impacting nurses' roles in acute care settings.

 - Laurentian University

 Lorna Ross - RN, CHPCN (C), MA (in progress)

 Clinical Team Leader, Seniors Health

 For the past seven years, Michelle Funk has been a nurse educator who combines her teaching with practice as a registered nurse at the Marjorie Willoughby Snowden Memorial Hospice Home in Kamloops, BC.
-She is currently enrolled in doctoral studies at the University of Victoria.
 She holds certification in palliative care from King's College in London (UK) and has trained through Harvard University's program, Practical Aspects of Palliative Care: Integrating Palliative Care into Clinical Practice.